shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

       gitlab_rails['incoming_email_delivery_method'] = "webhook"

       # The URL that mail_room can contact.
 You can also use an internal URL or IP,
-      # just make sure mail_room can access the GitLab API with that address.
+      # just make sure mail_room can access the GitLab API via that address.
       # Do not end with "/".
       gitlab_rails['incoming_email_gitlab_url'] = "https://gitlab.example.com"